 – Add the broken noodles and cook until soft and tender, about 10-15 minutes

-Yes!
-This soup can be frozen in a freeze-safe bag or container for up to three months.
+To freeze: This soup can be frozen in freeze-safe bags or container for up to three months.
 However, I have a few tips for the best frozen lasagna soup:

-From frozen: Remove soup from the freezer and place in the fridge to thaw.
+From frozen: Remove leftover lasagna soup from the freezer and place in the fridge to thaw.
 When it has thawed completely, reheat the soup either in the crockpot, on stovetop or in the microwave.

 From thawed state: When ready to serve, reheat the soup in the crockpot or in a large pot on stovetop and add the noodles in (see make ahead instruction above).
 Top with the cheese and serve!